mrsilver76/itunes_playlist_exporter/README.md

 Skips the deleting of all playlists on Plex prior to uploading new ones.

+Note: If you attempt to upload a playlist into one that already exists, Plex will not duplicate songs.

 ### Don't upload to Plex (/U)

 Skips the deleting of existing playlists on Plex and the re-uploading of the new playlists.